omniprime/100-days-of-code/log.md

 **Today's Progress**: Javascripting basic algorithms and intro to JSON

 **Thoughts:** Finished up the basic algorithms on FCC.
 Moved onto the first lession of JSON APIs and Ajax.
 The final alogrithm was not too bad.
 I would like it to work for all characters and not just capitals, but that might be something for me to mess with later.
 It might be nice to have a simple cipher for future notes so not everyone can read my notes.

+### Day 28: January 30th, 2017

+**Today's Progress**: Messed with CSS Flexbox and worked on some Codeacademy javascript lessons

+**Thoughts:** I do not feel like I have the proper grasp on JavaScript.
+I am going to go through the lessons on Codeacademy to hopefully suplement the lessons I learned going through the stuff with FCC.
+I will probably do this for a couple of days to get a furth understanding of how Javascript effects web sites and not just the behind the scenes things that I had to do with the basic algorithms.